Common Passport Photo Mistakes to Avoid

 Wrong Expression

-Fix: Neutral expression with mouth closed.
+Fix: Keep a neutral expression with a relaxed face and mouth closed.

 Glasses Issues